[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 In the digital age, it has never been easier for manufacturers to get a clear picture of their customers' needs.
 For example, advanced data analysis (including artificial intelligence) allows for trending and even prediction of future customer needs and requirements.

 Another example is mass customization.
-Today, customers have relatively advanced customization options, which is made possible by the integration of automated and semi-automated robots into production lines.
+Today, customers benefit from relatively advanced customization options, made possible by the integration of automated and semi-automated robots into production lines.

-Thus, one of the key concepts of lean, "just in time", is reinforced by the technological levers of Industry 4.0.
+In this way, one of Lean's key concepts, "just-in-time", is reinforced by the technological levers of Industry 4.0.

 2. Go further towards continuous improvement

-A continuous improvement program on a production line can selectively change a variable, test it in real time and review the results accordingly.
-New technologies such as simulation tools allow manufacturers to test their assumptions in the virtual world first, before implementing them in the physical world.
+A continuous improvement program on a production line can selectively modify a variable, test it in real time and review the results accordingly.
+New technologies such as simulation tools enable manufacturers to test their hypotheses first in the virtual world, before implementing them in the physical world.

 This is another way to reinforce a key lean concept through Industry 4.0 tools.